 Convicts Were Forced Back Into Slavery

-The Southern states thus introduced the Black Codes, later expanded into the Jim Crow laws, that let them lock up freed black men for next to nothing.
-During the Reconstruction era, black men could be locked up just for cursing near a white woman.
-Then they’d be placed in a chain gang and driven back into forced labor.
+These "Black Codes" were later expanded into the famous Jim Crow laws that allowed Southern states to lock up freed black men for next to nothing.
+During the Reconstruction era, black men could even be detained for cursing near a white woman.
+They'd subsequently be placed in a chain gang, and thus, be driven back into forced labor.

-The courts would find him a job and force him to work it – but now they wouldn't have to pay him a dime.
+The courts would find him a job and force him to work it, but this time they wouldn't even have to pay him a nickel.

 Sharecropping Made Slaves Through Debt